-The Department of Justice (DOJ), Community Oriented Policing Services (COPS) Office, will be submitting the following information collection request to the Office of Management and Budget (OMB) for review and approval in accordance with the Paperwork Reduction Act of 1995.
-This proposed information collection was previously published in the Federal Register at 80 FR 9750, February 24, 2015, allowing for a 60-day comment period.
+The Department of Justice (DOJ), Office of Justice Programs, Bureau of Justice Statistics, will be submitting the following information collection request to the Office of Management and Budget (OMB) for review and approval in accordance with the Paperwork Reduction Act of 1995.
+This proposed information collection was previously published in the Federal Register at Volume 83, Number 136, page 32908, July 16, 2018, allowing for a 60 day comment period.

-Comments are encouraged and will be accepted for an additional 30 days until June 4, 2015.
+Comments are encouraged and will be accepted for 30 days until December 27, 2018.

 Start Further Info

 If you have additional comments especially on the estimated public burden or associated response time, suggestions, or need a copy of the proposed information collection instrument with instructions or additional information, please contact Barbara Oudekerk, Statistician, Bureau of Justice Statistics, 810 Seventh Street NW, Washington, DC 20531 (email: Barbara.email@example.com; telephone: 202-616-3904).